waveform80/picamera/docs/recipes2.rst

 .. literalinclude:: examples/bayer_data.py

-This recipe is also encapsulated in the :class:`~PiBayerArray` class in the :mod:`picamera.array` module, which means the same can be achieved as follows:
+An enhanced version of this recipe (which also handles different bayer orders caused by flips and rotations) is also encapsulated in the :class:`~picamera.array.PiBayerArray` class in the :mod:`picamera.array` module, which means the same can be achieved as follows:

 .. literalinclude:: examples/bayer_array.py